 (b) Automated Interactions

 We may automatically collect your Personal Data when you interact with us (e.g. via the use of our website or electronic communications).
 For more information on cookies, please refer to Clause 10 below.
 Additionally, we may capture your image through CCTV recordings when you participate in our Events or are within our premises.

-We may collect your Personal Data from third parties (e.g. vendors, business partners, regulatory authorities, your employer or other organizations with whom you have dealings with) for the purposes of providing our Services and/or in connection with our Events, including Personal Data in publicly available sources.
+We may collect your Personal Data from third parties (e.g. recruitment/employment agencies, vendors, business partners, regulatory authorities, your employer or other organizations with whom you have dealings with) for the purposes of recruitment, providing our Services and/or in connection with our Events, including Personal Data in publicly available sources.

-Where your Personal Data is collected from third parties, we will only use such Personal Data where you have provided your consent to the third party which would also cover our processing of your Personal Data, where you have provided consent directly to us for such processing, or where we have a legitimate interest to use the Personal Data in order to provide you or a third party with our Services.
+Where your Personal Data is collected from third parties, we will only use such Personal Data where you have provided your consent to the third party which would also cover our processing of your Personal Data or where Experia has a legitimate interest to use the Personal Data in order to evaluate the suitability of your employment with us or provide you with our Services.

 If you are submitting Personal Data of another individual to us, you confirm that such Personal Data is true and correct.
 You further confirm that you will not provide us with any Personal Data unless you have ensured that you have obtained all necessary consents and/or have provided any required notices to the individuals.
 Alternatively, you may provide Personal Data to us if you have another legal justification to provide such information to us so that we can use it for the purposes and on the bases set out in this Policy.

 The type and quantity of Personal Data we collect and how we use it depends on the purpose for which you provided such Personal Data.
-We will seek to minimise our collection to what is needed to perform each relevant function or service.
+We will seek to minimise our collection to what is necessary for each relevant function or service.